chipsneutrino/chips-env/README.md

 ## Environment Setup

-For the simulation, mapper and reconstruction use the environment provided here by running...
+For the simulation, event hit mapper and reconstruction use the environment provided here by running...

 ```
 $ source setup.sh
 ```

 ### UCL Installation
-To use the UCL installation for event generation use...
+To use the UCL installation for event generation(GENIE) use...

 ```
 $ source setup-ucl.sh
 ```

 ### Singularity (need sudo)
-In order to build the default environment for use with the event generation, simulation, reconstruction and GLoBES studies...
+In order to build the default environment for use with the simulation, event hit mapper and reconstruction use...

 ```
 $ cd ./deps && sudo singularity build chips-env.sif chips-env.def